apieszka/apieszka.github.io/content/about/index.md

 ---
 title: "About me"
-date: 2021-05-29T21:53:22+02:00
+date: 2023-09-25T18:26:22+02:00
 draft: false
 ---

 Hello!

 I am glad to welcome you on my site!
-I hope that you will find there something interesting and that you will stay here longer.

-I am a 24 year old girl from Kozakowice Górne, Poland.
+My name is Aleksandra Pieszka and I am 25.

 I studied Biomedical Engineering at AGH Univeristy of Science and Technology in Cracow.
-I specialise in biomaterials.
+I specialised in biomaterials.

-Currently I live in Oslo.
-Here, at the Institute of Clinical Dentistry at the Faculty of Dentristy at the Univeristy of Oslo I do a 3-month traineeship.
-I focus on titanium dioxide bone grafts and possibilities of their modification with WPI protein and calcium phosphate precipitates.
+I had an opportunity to live in Oslo for 3 months.
+At the Institute of Clinical Dentistry at the Faculty of Dentristy at the Univeristy of Oslo I did a 3-month traineeship.
+I focused on titanium dioxide bone grafts and possibilities of their modification with WPI protein and calcium phosphate precipitates.

+Later, I came back to Poland and got back to manual and automation testing in telecommunication sector.

 Other than that I love hiking, spending time outdoor (this is called in Norwegian _friluftsliv_) and drink coffee.

-If you are interested in any particular field of my work and would like to discuss it don't hesitate to use my [e-mail](ola.pieszka@gmail.com).

-See you on the trail!
+Recently I started horse riding in my free time.

+If you'd like to contact do not hesitate and text me on LinkedId (link can be found in Resume section).

+Have an awesome day!
 Ola